landnthrn/Better-PC-Sleep-Plus-SleepWarning/README.md

 This feature will simulate the regular sleeping timer system, while also providing a Sleep Warning display allowing you time to cancel it.
 Also helpful if your PC just refuses to sleep and you can't figure out the cause of it.

+You can toggle the feature on/off with simple commands in any command prompt window:

+#### ForceSleep Commands:
+`forcesleep`        — Display this list of commands
+`forcesleep on`     — Enable idle sleep
+`forcesleep off`    — Disable idle sleep  (Helpful for long downloads `forcesleep status` — Check if enabled/disabled

+You can cancel the sleep from happening by pressing `Ctrl + C` during the sleep warning or pause it by clicking inside the terminal pop-up and resume it by pressing any key.

+If you have media/audio playing, it will pause all audio before sleep triggers

 ---